-Additional pertinent information regarding the Code of Behaviour on Academic Matters, Code of Student Conduct and Access to Student Academic Records is available through the Web at: www.campuslife.utoronto.ca/main.html
+Additional pertinent information regarding the Code of Behaviour on Academic Matters, Code of Student Conduct and Access to Student Academic Records is available through the Web at: www.utoronto.ca/govcnd/pap/policies/studentc.html

-Information recorded at the time of registration is transmitted to the B.P.H.E.
-Program Office.
+Information recorded at the time of registration is transmitted to the Undergraduate Program Office.
 Based on this information, the Faculty issues marks and transcripts.
-Inaccurate or out-ofdate information could cause serious inconvenience, such as a delay in receiving awards, results, transcripts, and other official documents.
+Inaccurate or outof-date information could cause serious inconvenience, such as a delay in receiving awards, results, transcripts, graduation information and other official documents.
 Students must update their own information on the university's student record system (ROSI) or immediately report to our office with any changes in the following:

-- 1. program of studies (courses), including any change in the number or section of a course in which they are enrolled;

-- 2. permanent or home address, telephone number, and email

-- 3. temporary address, telephone number and email address during the academic session;
+- 1. program of studies (courses), including any change in the number or section of a course in which they are enrolled; - 2. permanent or home address, telephone number, and email address; - 3. temporary address, telephone number and email address during the academic session; - 4. citizenship status in Canada; - 5. name (legal proof must be presented); - 6. social insurance number.

-- 4. the address to which documents are to be sent;

-- 5. the name and address of next-of-kin;

-- 6. citizenship status in Canada;

-- 7. marital status;

-- 8. name (legal proof must be presented);

-- 9. social insurance number.